 Interest will be applied to outstanding balances at the rate of 1% per month (12.68% per annum compounded).

 Note: Students who are considered to be Covered Individuals by the US Veterans Benefits and Transition Act of 2018, section 3679 of title 38 and are therefore entitled to educational assistance under Chapter 31, Vocational Rehabilitation and Employment, or Chapter 33, Post-9/11 GI Bill benefits, are excluded from this financial penalty for any balance owing in the amount equal to such educational assistance.

 Letters of appeal from students appealing their academic standing at the end of the academic session will only be forwarded to the Admissions and Re-admissions Committee for consideration if there are no outstanding fees payable on the students' accounts.

 Absence from classes does not constitute withdrawal.

-Full-time and part-time students who wish to withdraw from individual courses can do so using the ‘Register and Drop Classes’ feature in Connect@MTA.
+Full-time and part-time students who wish to withdraw from individual courses can do so using the registration feature in Self-Service.

 There will be no fee charged for withdrawal from university by Friday of the second week of term.
 For withdrawals after Friday of the second week of term, fees will be calculated as 15% of the tuition for the term times the number of weeks or part weeks since the first day of classes.
 There is no credit (refund) given after the sixth week of classes.